IIIF/api/source/presentation/4.0/index.md

 * Each painting annotation defines a Canvas with its own Annotation Page and a single image annotation.
 Alternately, each painting annotation could reference an external Canvas through a URI.
 * The two image Canvases are nested within the Manifest Canvas, causing the images to be displayed side by side.

-## Nesting Containers with Durations
+### Nesting Containers with Durations

+TODO: Describe the use case?
+Merge with previous use case?

 A Timeline, Canvas, or Scene with [`duration`][prezi-40-model-duration] can only be painted into a Container that also has [`duration`][prezi-40-model-duration].
 It is possible to associate a Container with [`duration`][prezi-40-model-duration] with a Container that does not have [`duration`][prezi-40-model-duration] as the content of a `commenting` annotation rather than painting it into the Container.
 If a Container with [`duration`][prezi-40-model-duration] has a shorter or longer [`duration`][prezi-40-model-duration] than the Container into which it is to be painted, the [`timeMode`][prezi-40-model-timeMode] property can be used to instruct clients how to resolve the mismatch.